kununu/testing-bundle/README.md

 ## Example

-Lets imagine that you have a route named *company_create* which is protected (A valid access token needs to be provided) and expects a json to be provided in the body of the request with the data required to create a new company.
+Let's imagine that you have a route named *company_create* which is protected (A valid access token needs to be provided) and expects a json to be provided in the body of the request with the data required to create a new company.

 ```yaml
 # routes.yaml